jclo/picodb/_dist/README.md

 Operator | Description
 ```
 ```
+$and     | Joins query clauses with a logical AND returns all documents that match the conditions of either clause.
 $or      | Joins query clauses with a logical OR returns all documents that match the conditions of either clause.
 $not     | Inverts the effect of a query expression and returns documents that do not match the query expression.
 ```